poilu/documentation/readme.txt

 - [documentation_hierarchy] Provides a means to navigate the documentation structure, equivalent to the Document Hierarchy widget.
 - [documentation_list_children] Lists the children of a document like the Document Children widget.
 - [documentation_search_form] Renders a dynamic search form.
 Use [Search Live](https://wordpress.org/plugins/search-live/) for a more flexible search form.

+### Recommended Useful Additions ###

+You should have a look at these tools.
+They will help you get the most out of this Documentation Management System.

+- [WooCommerce Documentation](http://www.itthinx.com/shop/woocommerce-documentation/) This extension for WooCommerce and the Documentation plugin for WordPress allows to link documentation pages to products and display them automatically on the product pages.
+- [Groups](https://wordpress.org/plugins/groups/) Groups is designed as an efficient, powerful and flexible solution for group-oriented memberships and content access control.
+Use it to control who can view documents and more.
+- [Groups Restrict Categories](https://www.itthinx.com/shop/groups-restrict-categories/) An extension based on Groups, provides access restrictions for categories and tags, custom post types and taxonomies.
+Very useful to restrict whole sets of documents based on their document categories or tags.
+- [Search Live](https://wordpress.org/plugins/search-live/) Search Live supplies effective integrated live search facilities and advanced search features.
+Makes it really easy to find the desired documents.
+- [Widgets Control](https://wordpress.org/plugins/widgets-control/) Widgets Control is a toolbox that features visibility management for all widgets, sidebars, sections of content and content blocks.
+This is very useful to show content and widgets in context.
+- [Widgets Control Pro](https://www.itthinx.com/shop/widgets-control-pro/) Widgets Control Pro is the advanced version of the Widgets Control toolbox that features visibility management for all widgets, sidebars, sections of content and content blocks.
+With its additional features, it is even more useful to show document-specific content and widgets, including the options to show widgets on documents and related pages only.
+- [Decent Comments](https://wordpress.org/plugins/decent-comments/) Decent Comments shows what people say.
+If you want to show comments along with their author’s avatars and an excerpt of their comment, then this is the right plugin for you.
+Use it to show comments posted on documents only or including them.
+- [Open Graph Protocol Framework](https://wordpress.org/plugins/open-graph-protocol-framework/) The Open Graph protocol enables any web page to become a rich object in a social graph.
+For instance, this is used on Facebook to allow any web page to have the same functionality as any other object on Facebook.
+This will automate the process of adding basic and optional metadata to documents.

 ### Documentation ###